On-going Research Support and Progress Tracking

 In addition, award recipients will be required to report study outcomes annually using an online tool for at least five years after the funding ends.
 Outcomes to be reported will include professional presentations, published manuscripts, subsequent funding applications and awards, research products and associated intellectual property protections, and activities to implement findings into clinical care or public health.
 Award recipient’s failure to complete annual reporting may preclude future Tufts CTSI funding to the award recipient and their organization, school, or department.

-Tufts CTSI will have funding available for journal fees, including publication processing and open access charges.
+Tufts CTSI will make funding available for journal fees, including publication processing and open access charges.
 Award recipients may request such support once a manuscript has been accepted for publication in a peer-reviewed journal.
-It will be made available for each research team within five years after the project end date provided they comply with the NIH Public Access Policy and appropriately cite Tufts CTSI’s NIH CTSA award.
+It will be made available for each research team within five years after the project end date, provided they comply with the NIH Public Access Policy and appropriately acknowledge Tufts CTSI’s NIH CTSA award.
 It will be limited to one eligible publication per research project.

 Future Pilot Review Commitment

-If invited, award recipients will be expected to serve as scientific peer-reviewers for the Tufts CTSI Pilot Studies Program and/or similar programs at collaborating CTSIs that are part of the CTSA External Reviewer Consortium II (Boston University CTSI, CTSI at Children’s National, Indiana CTSI, UCLA CTSI, and University of Kentucky Center for Clinical and Translational Science).
+If invited, award recipients will be expected to serve as scientific peer-reviewers for the Tufts CTSI Pilot Studies Program and/or similar programs at collaborating CTSIs that are part of the CTSA External Reviewer Consortium II (Boston University CTSI, Clinical and Translational Science Collaborative at Case Western Reserve University, CTSI at Children’s National, Indiana CTSI, UCLA CTSI, and University of Kentucky Center for Clinical and Translational Science).

 Over-expenditure, Carryover, and Project Extensions

-Project budget may not exceed the approved amount.
+The project budget may not exceed the approved amount.
 Tufts CTSI assumes no responsibility for over-expenditure.
 Any over-expenditure will be the award recipient’s department’s and/or organization’s responsibility.
-Carryover of expenses is not allowed.
-Funds not expended by April 30, 2021 will revert to Tufts CTSI.
-Project extensions are strongly discouraged, but will be considered on a limited basis at the discretion of Tufts CTSI.
-Such extensions will require renewal of all applicable institutional and regulatory approvals, including those of the funding agency, NCATS.
+Funds not expended by April 30, 2023 will revert to Tufts CTSI.
+Project extensions are strongly discouraged, but will be considered on a very limited basis at the discretion of Tufts CTSI.
+Such extensions will require renewal of all applicable institutional and regulatory approvals and compliance with any and all NCATS requirements.